Audience members gather for a film screening of the “Black Cinema Café" series.

-Now that you have clearly defined why you are engaging the community in your project, who you are engaging, and when you might engage them, it’s important to understand the different ways you can interact with the public.
+Now that you have clearly defined why you are engaging the community in your project, who you are engaging with, and when you might engage them, it’s important to understand the different ways you can interact with the public.
 Consider the difference between community input, community outreach, community engagement, and a community-driven project.
 Your project may include any combination of the following:

-- Community input: asking people for feedback or receiving information from them.
+Asking people for feedback or receiving information from them.
 This applies to situations where there are specific questions or prompts for people to respond to.
 There is a one-way flow of information (from the public to you), without room for a conversation or dialogue.

-- Community outreach: sending information to people so that they are in the loop about the project.
+Sending information to people so that they are in the loop about the project.
 This typically happens when the project team wants to circle back to stakeholders about an update on the project or to inform new people about the project.
 This is also a one-way flow of information (from you to the public), without room for a conversation or dialogue.

-- Community engagement: collaborating to create deep relationships with people, incorporating them into the project to understand their thoughts and ideas.
+Collaborating to create deep relationships with people, incorporating them into the project to understand their thoughts and ideas.
 This is a two-way flow of information between both parties, which results in conversation and dialogue and leads to trust and long-term relationships.

-- Community-driven project: constructing a project in which the community ideates, manages, and leads every part of it.
+Constructing a project in which the community ideates, manages, and leads every part of it.
 The community may require technical assistance, access to resources, or information about best practices.
 A public art commission can and should be involved in such a project, but its role is to advise rather than to implement.

-While each of these has value, community driven projects and projects that include community engagement offer the most robust exchange of information and are the best examples of power sharing.
+While each of these has value, community-driven projects and projects that include community engagement offer the most robust exchange of information and are the best examples of power sharing.